'Lady Macbeth': Film Review | TIFF 2016

 Hell hath no fury like a sexually frustrated young woman trapped in a loveless marriage to an impotent sadist, as this noir-tinged historical drama demonstrates.
 Relocating Russian author Nikolai Leskov's classic 1865 novel Lady Macbeth of the Mtsensk District to 19th century England, British theater director William Oldroyd's crisp feature debut invokes a familiar pantheon of female literary outlaws from Madame Bovary to Anna Karenina to Lady Chatterley.

 First published in Dostoevsky's literary journal Epoch, Leskov's novel is a lurid parable of crime and punishment set on a provincial estate in Tsarist Russia.
 Shostakovich later adapted the story into a celebrated 1934 opera, almost ending his career by outraging his Stalinist overlords.
-Several big and small screen versions followed, including one by the Polish master Andrej Wajda in 1962.
-World premiering in Toronto this week, Oldroyd's English language adaptation delivers an impressive amount of bite on a tight budget.
+Several big- and small-screen versions followed, including one by the Polish master Andrzej Wajda in 1962.
+World premiering in Toronto this week, Oldroyd's English-language adaptation delivers an impressive amount of bite on a tight budget.
 It was made for under £500,000 ($670,000) as part of a regional film-funding program supported by BBC Films and the British Film Institute.

 Banned from her beloved walks across the wild moorland, with only her maid Anna (Naomi Ackie) and hostile father-in-law Boris (Christopher Fairbank) as company, Katherine inevitably craves excitement.
 She finds it in the shape of a virile, insubordinate servant named Sebastian (Cosmo Jarvis), a crush that quickly develops into a lust-crazed love affair.
 Increasingly brazen, their adulterous relationship sets tongues wagging, finally provoking violent retribution from Boris and Alexander.
 But rather than give each other up, the lovers fight back with murder.
 One cold-blooded killing soon becomes a bloodbath, engulfing both guilty and innocent alike.